SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Parameters list:** ***RVS_Started*** - this remote video started, ***RVS_Stopped*** - this remote video stopped, ***RVS_Paused*** - this remote video paused by QOS/hold, ***RVS_Resumed*** - this remote video resumed by QOS.

 ### onRemoteVideoStateChanged
- The method allows to receive an event listener, when remote video state has been changed.
+ The method allows to receive the event listener, when remote video state has been changed.

 **Gets a parameters list:**